jmontgom10/AstroImage/README.md

 "Dark", and "Flat".
 The base class can be imported using

 ```
-from AstroImage import AstroImage
+from astroimage.astroimage import AstroImage
 ```

-and FITS images can be read in with the following
+and FITS images can be read in with the following command

 ```
 img1 = AstroImage('/path/to/FITS/file/img1.fits')